-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 5, 2007, in Amendment No. 1 to the Registration Statement (Form S-1 No. 333-141142) and related Prospectus of AECOM Technology Corporation for the registration of its common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 5, 2007, except for paragraph two in Note 24 as to which the date is , 2007, in Amendment No. 2 to the Registration Statement (Form S-1 No. 333-141142) and related Prospectus of AECOM Technology Corporation for the registration of its common stock.